 Porn: it’s recently been shown it can increase safe sex practices but still gets a bad rep for objectifying women.
 Can we claim it with both hands? (or maybe one, we’ll need the other for the vibrator)

 Dick pics, vagina selfies (yep, there’s a toy that shows you your vagina when having sex): Can’t get enough of them?
-Wank bank gold? or ‘Enough with your unsolicited weiner shots dude!’’
+Wank bank gold? or ‘Enough with your unsolicited dick pics dude!’
 And when they are unsolicited, how do we deal with it?

-Sexting: do you prefer to have a partner’s digits on your body than on their iphone or is it a convenient way to get getting off into your busy schedule?
+Sexting: do you prefer to have a partner’s digits on your body than on their iPhone or is it a convenient way of get getting off into your busy schedule?